XeroAPI/xero-php-oauth2/docs/payrollnz/Api/PayrollNzApi.md

 # **getEmployeeSalaryAndWage**
 > \XeroAPI\XeroPHP\Models\PayrollNz\SalaryAndWages getEmployeeSalaryAndWage($xero_tenant_id, $employee_id, $salary_and_wages_id)

-get employee salary and wages record by id
+Retrieves an employee's salary and wages record by using a unique salary and wage ID

 ### Example
 ```php